SamG101-Developer/SPP-Primer-2/Writerside/topics/3-6-Case-Expressions.md

 > Note the use of the `,` token rather than the traditional `|` token for multiple patterns.
 See the design decisions
 > for more information.
 > {style="warning"}

+> This is only allowed for non-`is` destructures, so that only 1 set of variables are considered.
+This might expand into
+> allowing multiple patterns as long as the same variables are introduced by each pattern.
+> {style="warning"}

 ### Nested destructuring